KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - node_helper.js: Line 91, Column 55: 'stderr' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 106, Column 48: 'stdout' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 106, Column 56: 'stderr' is defined but never used. (rule: no-unused-vars)
-   - package.json: Line 5, Column 5: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 9, Column 5: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 15, Column 5: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 16, Column 5: Package top-level property "license" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [PiDisplaySleep by RpDp-git](https://github.com/RpDp-git/PiDisplaySleep)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-pihole-stats by sheyabernstein](https://github.com/sheyabernstein/MMM-pihole-stats)